 To mitigate risks of an approved transaction being re-opened, early, open and thorough engagement is often highly beneficial when working with regulators and governments.
 It is essential to submit complete and correct documentation when applying for approval of a transaction.
-Insuring that submissions are complete by their facts will minimise the chance of prolonged iteration with regulators, or even of cases being reopened.
+Ensuring that submissions are complete by their facts will minimise the chance of prolonged iteration with regulators, or even of cases being re-opened.

-The Chinese regulatory approval process is now a significant risk to the failure of a Chinese outbound M&A transaction
+The Chinese regulatory approval process has contributed to a lower deal flow in 2017, and is an important consideration for the success of a Chinese outbound M&A transaction

 The Chinese government continues to support outbound investment which has a genuine link to the firm's strategies, but is also seeking to regulate and filter out any substantial outbound investment which is not seen as in line with the acquirer's core business, and control what the regulators perceive to be "irrational" investments in certain sectors.
 Whilst there is merit in this policy objective, this new approach does create some potential added challenge for legitimate transactions which Chinese buyers will need to address.
-In particular, Chinese firms (particularly in a competitive bidding environment) will need to clearly demonstrate to sellers and targets that they can obtain the required Chinese regulatory approvals and remit the necessary funds to complete their acquisitions within the deal transaction timetable.